scaleway/serverless-examples/functions/triggers-getting-started/README.md

 ### Costs

 Configuring and managing triggers is free, you only pay for the execution of your functions.
 For more information, please consult the [Scaleway Serverless pricing](https://www.scaleway.com/en/pricing/?tags=serverless).
-You will also be billed for the SQS queue usage when sending messages to it.
+You will also be billed for the SQS queue usage and NATS account when sending messages to it.

 ## Cleanup